TILTON FAMLY CHILDREN’S SHELTER

 ♥ Young children: Pull Ups (sizes 4T-6T), Wipes, Diapers.

-♥ Hygiene: Bodywash, Shampoo, Washcloths & Towels (colored), Sanitary items.
+♥ Hygiene: Bodywash, Washcloths & Towels (colored), Sanitary items.

 ♥ Hair Products: Headbands, Bows & Barrettes, Head wraps and scarves, Eco-Styler Gel, Spray Bottles.